9vult/Ameko/readme.md

   Rendering is handled via a plugin-based system, ensuring flexibility and independence from any single backend.
 The initial video provider will be [FFMS2](https://github.com/FFMS/ffms2), and [libass](https://github.com/libass/libass/) will be the first subtitle renderer.
 Video rendering is handled by OpenGL.
 The first audio renderer is OpenAL Soft.
-- **Tabs and Projectss:** Ameko will feature tabs, allowing users to easily switch between multiple open subtitle files.
+- **Tabs and Projects:** Ameko will feature tabs, allowing users to easily switch between multiple open subtitle files.
   Alongside this, Ameko is introducing *Project Files*.
 Projects enable logical grouping and organization of subtitle files independent of the physical filesystem structure.
 Furthermore, Projects provide a centralized place for common